Menu

 The Eagley animals are an important part of our school life and provide our children with a valuable learning experience.
-Under the direct supervision of Mrs Richardson our children are encouraged to take a shared responsibility for the care of the animals.
+Under the direct supervision of Mrs Richardson, our children are encouraged to take shared responsibility for the care of the animals.
 They learn to nurture and respect life.
 The animals frequently appear in our curriculum and their presence supports us in delivering activities which motivate, excite and enthuse our children.

 Our Sheep